 Poinsettias can tolerate some low light conditions, but it will affect the appearance of their foliage.
 This plant does best with at least six hours of bright, filtered light each day.

 No matter your winter decor, any space will look great with a Poinsettia or two.
-It’s an easy houseplant that brings a burst of color into your home, and will last for several years with the proper care.
+It’s an easy houseplant that brings a burst of color into your home and will last several years with the proper care.
 Give the Mexican Flame Leaf as a holiday gift to spread a little cheer this season.